-At the reporting date there were 650,619 performance rights offers whose conditions had been met, entitling recipients to one share per right, which vest in 2021, and an additional 336,287 performance rights available, subject to meeting relevant conditions
+At the reporting date there were 86,942 performance rights offers whose conditions had been met, entitling recipients to one share per right, which vest in 2021.
+In the case of the CEO / Managing Director's 68,104 rights, these rights will require shareholder approval at the November 2021 Annual General Meeting for shares to be issued.